Work (physics): Work and energy

 For example, if a force of 10 newtons (F = 10 N) acts along a point that travels 2 metres (s = 2 m), then W = Fs = (10 N) (2 m) = 20 J. This is approximately the work done lifting a 1 kg object from ground level to over a person's head against the force of gravity.

 The work is doubled either by lifting twice the weight the same distance or by lifting the same weight twice the distance.

 Work is closely related to energy.
 Energy shares the same unit of measurement with work (Joules) because the energy from the object doing work is transferred to the other objects it interacts with when work is being done.
-The work–energy principle states that an increase in the kinetic energy of a rigid body is caused by an equal amount of positive work done on the body by the resultant force acting on that body.
+The work–energy principle states that an increase in the kinetic energy of a rigid body is caused by an equal amount of positive work done by the resultant force acting upon it.
 Conversely, a decrease in kinetic energy is caused by an equal amount of negative work done by the resultant force.
 Thus, if the net work is positive, then the particle's kinetic energy increases by the amount of the work.
-If the net work done is negative, then the particle's kinetic energy decreases by the amount of work.
+If the net work is negative, then the particle's kinetic energy decreases by the amount of work.